zvector/fate/README.md

 	[new] Deferral( [ { <state/queue/registrar>: <resolver>, ... } ], [ /*Function*/ function, [ /*Array*/ arguments ] ] )

-The first argument is an optional hashmap that describes the deferral’s **resolution potential** by relating the names of each resolution state to the name of its associated resolver method (examples follow, under the section “Arity”).
+The first argument is an optional hashmap that describes the deferral’s **resolution potential** by relating the names of each resolved substate to the name of its associated resolver method (examples follow, under the section “Arity”).
 The second and third arguments specify an optional function and arguments that will be called immediately in the context of the new deferral once it has been constructed.

 ## Features